 Our route got its name as church goers living in remote communities around Loch Rannoch once walked it to get to Glenlyon Church at Innerwick.
-A 14 mile round trip over hill and moor, in all-weather just to listen to the meenister – no thank you!
+A 14 mile round trip over hill and glen in all weather to listen to the meenister – no thank you.

 An al fresco lunch

-After a few hours hiking across lovely, remote moorland we’d worked up a healthy appetite.
+After a few hours hiking across lovely, remote moorland we’d worked up an appetite.

-We enjoyed home-made soup, sandwiches, ice-cold drinks and a good strong pot of coffee.
-Casper enjoyed some lean ham, tuna and a snooze under the table.
-All was good with the World.
+We enjoyed home-made soup, sandwiches, ice-cold drinks and a nice pot of coffee.
+Casper enjoyed some lean ham, tuna and a snooze.
+All was good with the world.

 Known locally as Roman Bridge it’s actually far more recent, and probably dates to the 1700 or 1800s.